-Horoscope Review: Claire at Astrology-Revealed: How Real?
+Horoscope Review: Claire at Astrology-Revealed and Sky-Request: How Real?

-What Claire emailed me a link to isn't a horoscope.
+What Claire emailed me a link to is not a horoscope.
 Telling people their Pluto is sensitive and their luck will improve is not an astrological forecast.
 In case you expected better, please know:

 Some of It Is Factual

 Praise whoever in that company decided their online "readings" would seem more legitimate if a chart and three or four astrological facts were included, even if the chart is inaccurate.
 As the free reading says, a chart's 2nd and 7th houses govern finances and relationships, and the ruling planet of my 7th house is in fact Venus.
 Empty spacing around that word "Venus" indicated it was slotted in by a computer, just as my name was slotted into this generic "free reading" 13 times.

 Claire didn't say what my 7th house governed by Venus might mean, either now or during the transit "likely" to last 43 days.
 A genuine astrologer could tell you the exact time a particular transit begins and ends.
 Because the planets move continually, transits occur in all charts at all times.
 Transits aren't rare.
 What's rare is an astrologer hinting at a big once-in-a-lifetime transit who won't tell more unless you pay her.